 In Los Angeles Sam (b.
 1885), the future rancher, who lived on Channing Street, and his wife, Francesca, had three children.
 In 1917, while the oldest Sam Streva (b.
 1863) was still at San Quentin, Channing Street Sam, now a fruit merchant, declared his intent to petition for citizenship.
 He petitioned in 1920 and his petition was granted in 1921.

-When Jack Dragna was arrested and imprisoned for extortion, he was known by the alias “Jack Rizotta” a form of his mother’s surname, Rizzotto.
+When Jack Dragna was arrested and imprisoned for extortion, he was known by the alias “Jack Rizotta”, his cousin’s surname: Rizzotto.
 Ben Streva, who is implicated in the crime along with Jack and Sam, is called Sam’s brother.
 There is no one by this name who was born in Corleone.
 I believe “Ben Streva” is Benigno Rizzotto.
 Bennie Rizzotto was born in Corleone in 1896, emigrated as an infant, and married in 1917 in Manhattan.
 He appears in Los Angeles in the 1920 census.
 Ben and Jack Dragna are second cousins and were future brothers-in-law in 1915.
 Jack Dragna’s family stayed with Benigno’s in NYC when they were children, in 1898, and the Dragnas first emigrated.
 In 1922, after being released from prison, Jack married Ben’s sister, Francesca, in Los Angeles.

 Paroled in 1918 from San Quentin, “Strever” was discharged in 1919.
 In 1920, Sam Streva and his two sons, the younger twelve years old, are all listed in the city directory, in San Pedro.
 The 1920 census shows Sam working in a lumber yard.
 He died in 1928, at age 65.